max-schaefer/redos/README.md

-# redos
+# ReDoS detector in QL

-A simple ReDoS-vulnerability detector in QL
+A simple ReDoS-vulnerability detector in QL, see [ReDoS.ql](ReDoS.ql).